aichbauer/devops-training/ops/k8s/README.md

 $ kubectl get service -n devops-test
 ```

 Set up your dns settings.
-In my case I use test.systemlab.info to point to my cluster by creating a A Record
+In my case I use test.devopscycle.com to point to my cluster by creating a A Record

 ```sh
 # create a helm package